rosell-dk/webp-express/README.txt

 Here are rules if you need to replace the file extension with ".webp" rather than appending ".webp" to it: https://www.keycdn.com/support/optimus/configuration-to-deliver-webp

-= I am on a WAMP stack =
+= I am on a Windows server =
-It has been reported that WebP Express *almost* works on WAMP stack.
-I'd love to debug this, but do not own a Windows server or access to one...
-Can you help?
+Good news!
+It should work now, thanks to a guy that calls himself lwxbr.
+At least on XAMPP 7.3.1, Windows 10. https://github.com/rosell-dk/webp-express/pull/213.

 = I am using Jetpack =
 If you install Jetpack and enable the "Speed up image load times" then Jetpack will alter the HTML such that images are pointed to their CDN.